 Read on for seven reasons why you should consider a weekday elopement.

 Colorado is busy any time of year and especially on the weekends when locals take off to explore the mountains.
 You didn’t choose to get married in this way just to have complete strangers witness your vows.
-This is the primary reason I suggest to my couples that they choose a weekday elopement.
+This is the primary reason we suggest to our couples that they choose a weekday elopement.
 If you want fewer strangers walking around while you’re saying your vows, a weekday is essential.

 Colorado has very few roadways leading into the mountains.
 If you have ever headed for the hills on a Friday afternoon or Saturday or Sunday morning, you know that Colorado traffic is less than ideal.
 Don’t even think about driving into Rocky Mountain National Park at a reasonable time on a Saturday or Sunday.
 You’ll likely get stuck in half an hour of traffic just to enter the park.
 Many Colorado trailheads fill up easily by 8 am on weekends.
 To avoid the headache of traffic and parking, plan on a Monday – Thursday elopement.